 With electronic access, your single key or access code grants you access to every door you need to access, so there's no chance of forgetting the key for a particular door.
 If you get to a site where you need access and you are not recognized by the system, a network operator can add you or your supervisor to the list instantly.

 If a tech needs extra access to handle an emergency in the field, his or her rights can be updated.
 This way, the tech can travel straight to the emergency without returning to the office, reducing costly windshield time and accelerating repairs.

-It's 2:16 AM on Monday at our Fresno, CA, USA headquarters.
-It's early in the morning, but we'll start on your quote as soon as we get into the office.
+It's 10:51 PM on Monday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.